Ayush2832/Strapi_fargate/README.md

-# Task 7 and Task 8
+# Task 7 and Task 8 and Task 9
 ## Task 7: Deploy a Strapi application on AWS using ECS Fargate, managed entirely via Terraform and Automate via GitHub Actions [ci/cd]

 ## 1. Basic setup